amundsen-io/amundsen/frontend/docs/developer_guide.md

 ```
 Fix all errors before submitting a PR.

-### JS Assets
+#### JS Assets

+##### Type Checking
-By default, the build commands that are run to verify local changes -- `npm run build` and `npm run dev-build` -- also conduct linting and type checking.
-During development be sure to fix all errors before submitting a PR.
+The build commands `npm run build` and `npm run dev-build` also conduct type checking.
+Run either of these commands and fix all failed checks before submitting a PR.

+##### Lint
-Run unit tests by executing `npm run test`.
-Fix all failures before submitting a PR.
+`npm run lint` runs the linter.
+Fix all lint errors before submitting a PR. `npm run lint-fix` can help auto-fix most common errors.

+##### Unit Tests
+`npm run test` runs unit tests.
+Add unit tests to cover new code additions and fix any test failures before submitting a PR.

+To run specific tests, run `npm run test-nocov -t <regex>`, where `<regex>` is any pattern that matches the names of the test blocks that you want to run.

+See our recommendations for writing unit tests [here](https://github.com/lyft/amundsenfrontendlibrary/blob/master/docs/recommended-practices.md).